 HEATS involved residents and air toxics in a two mile radius of the Manchester neighborhood, near the Houston Ship Channel and in Aldine, a socio-demographically similar neighborhood that is not near the Ship Channel.
 The study measured and compared levels in each area and tested several hypothesis, primarily whether personal exposures/personal air concentrations to selected air toxics would be similar in the two communities.

-—conduct the full study in approximately 40 households in each study area; and
+Conduct the full study in approximately 40 households in each study area.

 Why Was This Study Conducted and What Did It Seek to Accomplish?

-Traditional air pollution monitors are located in one spot (for example, on the roof of an elementary school); however, people do not typically breathe in just that particular spot, and likely have different exposures to air toxics as they go about their daily activities.
-Collecting personal exposure information allowed the TCEQ and the U.S. Environmental Protection Agency to better understand if Houston residents’ daily exposure to air toxics differs from what ambient monitoring data would suggest, whether this exposure presents a potential health risk, and if so, how to help effectively reduce that risk.
+Traditional air-pollution monitors are located in one spot (for example, on the roof of an elementary school); however, people do not typically breathe in just that particular spot, and likely have different exposures to air toxics as they go about their daily activities.
+Collecting information on personal exposure allowed the TCEQ and the U.S. Environmental Protection Agency to better understand if Houston residents’ daily exposure to air toxics differs from what ambient monitoring data would suggest, whether this exposure presents a potential health risk, and, if so, how to help effectively reduce that risk.